8BallDuVal/SAS-University-Edition-Installer/README.md

 12. After SAS University Edition has finished importing, you can click the "run" button to open Oracle VirtualBox and quit the GUI application.
 13. If you have any issues importing SAS University Edition or setting it up beyond importing the vApp, there is a link to SAS Technical support at the bottom of the GUI application.

-The ueinstaller_ALTERNATE.py does the following:
+The SASUniversityEditionInstaller_Windows.py/SASUniversityEditionInstaller_MacOS.py file does the following:
 1. Checks that Oracle VirtualBox is installed.
 2. If Oracle VirtualBox is not installed, a warning message and link to the Oracle VirtualBox download page is displayed.
 3. If Oracle VirtualBox is installed, the next step checks that your system has 64-bit Hardware Virtualization enabled.